codeforpdx/recordexpungPDX/src/ops/README.md

 ### Steps to deploy

-NOTE: These steps assume the above configurations and a tangible example exists in the `staging` target of `src/ops/Makefile`.
+NOTE: These steps assume the above configurations and a tangible example exists in the `staging` and `prod` targets of [src/ops/Makefile](/src/ops/Makefile).

-1. build tagged image
-2. push tagged image
+1. build, tag, and push new image
-3. connect to production host
+2. connect to production host
-4. pull tagged image
+3. pull new image
-5. stop container
+4. stop container
-6. start container
+5. start container from new image